 Check out the pictures in your house too.
 Are they beautiful or strange abstract artwork?
 The latter is conducive to thought and inspiration but not good for anxiety; the more you try to fathom the piece, the more anxiety can increase.
 For the time being, until you get your illness under control, replace it with an image of plants or cute things like kittens.

-Once you start felling better you can go back to them, but while you are unwell, it is best to avoid negative things.
+Once you start feeling better you can go back to them, but while you are unwell, it is best to avoid negative things.

 I hope these suggestions will help you, but in the first instance, please seek advice from your doctor for treatment and therapies.